kbullaughey/line-world/README.md

 0. -1: Running out of time
 0. +10: Getting to the far dock
 0. +1: Getting on the boat (intermediate reward)

+At any given time step, there are three possible actions: left, right, and stay.

 Here's an example gameplay: